MooersLab/emacs-learning-spiral-hydra/README.md

 For example, you might want a Hydra that is specific to a particular package or major mode that has a long list of key bindings that you are trying to master.
 These related key bindings could be stored in a separate Hydra to reduce the clutter of the master Hydra.

-There is a limit to how many key bindings that you can display in a Hydra.
+There is a limit to how many key bindings you can display in a Hydra.
-The limit is imposed by the size of the font and the height of your computer screen.
+The font size and the height of your computer screen impose the limit.
 You can only zoom out so far before the font grows too small to see.

 You can display the keybindings in multiple columns.
 I have yet to master setting up multiple columns in an easy way so I tend to avoid this tactic.
-I find it easier to create a second Hydra when there is an overflow key bindings.
+I find it easier to create a second Hydra when there are overflow key bindings.
-Just click on `n` to advance to the next section of list of keybindings.
+Just click on `n` to advance to the next section of the list of keybindings.

 ## History
 The Hydras in the above file were inspired by a discussion at a recent Austin Emacs Meetup where Ag mentioned maintaining a list of keybindings that he was trying to master.
 I think he was using an org file to store this list.
-Here, I am trying to reduce the friction further by the negating the need to navigate to such a file.
+I am reducing the friction further by negating the need to navigate to such a file.
 You do not have to remember the name or location of that org file.
 This can be a problem if there has been a long break in the viewing of this file.
 Just enter `C-c 1` from any buffer to display the master learning spiral Hydra.
 The use of the master Hydra has a lower energy barrier than navigating to a text file.

-## Related repos
+## Related repositories
 ### Emacs quizzes
 A more active means of mastering the keybindings is to take [quizzes](https://github.com/MooersLab/qemacs) about them.
-The above PDFs of quiz questions can be printed, and the quiz can be taken while away from the computer.
+The above PDFs of quiz questions can be printed, and the quiz can be taken away from the computer.
-These quizzes can be taken when you have time to kill like standing in the boarding line at the airport, commuting on public transit, or waiting for a seminar to start.
+These quizzes can be taken when you have time to kill, such as when standing in the boarding line at the airport, commuting on public transit, or waiting for a seminar to start.

 <!--
-Coming Soon:  Interactive Python based quizzes can be run in the terminal or in Jupyter or Colab notebooks using the `%run` line magic.
+Coming Soon:  Interactive Python-based quizzes can be run in the terminal or in Jupyter or Colab notebooks using the `%run` line magic.
 A set of quiz questions written in Elisp is also available for running in the minibuffer of Emacs.
 You can search for a topic in the quiz question set via the minibuffer.
 Coming Soon: I plan to create Hydras that list the questions to ease access to relevant questions that relate to your task at hand.
 -->

-### Related with Desktop Wallpaper
+### Related Desktop Wallpaper

 I made a desktop [wallpaper of common Emacs keybindings](https://codeberg.org/MooersLab/EmacsWallPaper).
 Sometimes this is useful to quickly find out what keybindings you have not mastered in Emacs.
 It is a more passive and lazier approach.
 It might be useful for some beginners.
-You can use it a template to create your own.
+You can use it as a template to create your own.

 ## Installation